 Skeletal Animation is a common but special type of animation.
-Two different systems are provided and each is optimized for different purposes.
+Two different systems are provided, Pre-baked Skeletal Animation and Real-time calculated Skeletal Animation, each is optimized for different purposes.
 Seamless switching between these two systems can be as simple as toggle the

 useBakedAnimation switch on